apostrophecms/uploadfs/README.md

 * The `copyImageIn` method works like `copyIn`.
 In addition, it also copies in scaled versions of the image, corresponding to the sizes you specify when calling `init()`.
 Information about the image is returned in the second argument to the callback.

 * If you wish to crop the image, pass an options object as the third parameter to `copyImageIn`.
 Set the `crop` property to an object with `top`, `left`, `width` and `height` properties, all specified in pixels.
 These coordinates are relative to the original image. **When you specify the `crop` property, both the "full size" image copied into uploadfs and any scaled images are cropped.** The uncropped original is NOT copied into uploadfs.
 If you want the uncropped original, be sure to copy it in separately.
 The `width` and `height` properties of the `info` object passed to your callback will be the cropped dimensions.

+* The default JPEG quality setting for scaled-down versions of your image is `80`.
+This avoids unacceptably large file sizes for web deployment.
+You can adjust this via the `scaledJpegQuality` option, either when initializing uploadfs or when calling `copyImageIn`.

 * The `copyOut` method takes a path in uploadfs and a local filename and copies the file back from uploadfs to the local filesystem.
 This should be used only rarely.
 Heavy reliance on this method sets you up for poor performance in S3.
 However it may be necessary at times, for instance when you want to crop an image differently later.